StevenMayher/431-2021/projectA/proposals.md

 There are 44 projects, including 26 by individual investigators, and 18 teams of 2.

+All initial reviews are now complete, and comments for all 44 projects are available now on Canvas.
+Please review your comments.

 ## Proposals That Need To Be Revised by the Investigators

 ## Individual Investigators